-6.4.1.1 Machinery spaces containing oil-fired main or auxiliary boilers, or other spaces containing heat treatment equipment, or fuel settling tanks, shall be provided with:

-- .1 one of the following fixed total flooding fire-extinguishing systems: - .1 a fixed gas fire-extinguishing system, e.g. carbon dioxide system, complying with the requirements specified in 3.6 or equivalent; - .2 a fixed water-spraying fire-extinguishing system, complying with the requirements of the FSS Code; - .3 a fixed high-expansion foam fire-extinguishing system complying with the requirements specified in the FSS Code.

-6.4.1.2 Where the machinery space and spaces containing oil-fired machinery are not entirely separate, or if fuel oil can drain from the latter spaces into the machinery space, the combined machinery space and the room containing oil-fired machinery shall be considered as one compartment;

-- .1 at least two approved portable foam fire-extinguishers or equivalent, located in each room containing oil-fired machinery and in each room containing a part of the oil fuel system.
-Additionally, at least one 9l foam extinguisher shall be provided for each burner, whereby the total capacity of additional extinguishers need not exceed 45l for any one space; - .2 a receptacle containing sand, sawdust impregnated with soda, or other approved dry material, of capacity 0.1 m, located in the vicinity of boiler furnaces.
+- 6.4.1.1 Machinery spaces containing oil-fired main or auxiliary boilers, or other spaces containing heat treatment equipment, or fuel settling tanks, shall be provided with: - .1 one of the following fixed total flooding fire-extinguishing systems: - .1 a fixed gas fire-extinguishing system, e.g. carbon dioxide system, complying with the requirements specified in 3.6 or equivalent; - a fixed water-spraying fire-extinguishing system, complying with the requirements of the FSS Code; - .3 a fixed high-expansion foam fire-extinguishing system complying with the requirements specified in the FSS Code. - 6.4.1.2 Where the machinery space and spaces containing oil-fired machinery are not entirely separate, or if fuel oil can drain from the latter spaces into the machinery space, the combined machinery space and the room containing oil-fired machinery shall be considered as one compartment; - .1 at least two approved portable foam fire-extinguishers or equivalent, located in each room containing oil-fired machinery and in each room containing a part of the oil fuel system.
+Additionally, at least one 9 l foam extinguisher shall be provided for each burner, whereby the total capacity of additional extinguishers need not exceed 45 l for any one space; - .2 a receptacle containing sand, sawdust impregnated with soda, or other approved dry material, of capacity 0.1 m3, located in the vicinity of boiler furnaces.
 A scoop for sand shall be provided near the receptacle.
-One portable 6 kg dry-powder extinguisher may be provided as an alternative.

-6.4.1.3 Machinery spaces containing internal combustion engines of total output not less than 750 kW, shall be equipped with:

-- .1 one of the fixed fire-extinguishing systems mentioned in 6.4.1.1.1; - .2 one approved type mobile foam extinguisher of capacity 45 l or equivalent in each machinery space and one approved portable foam extinguisher or equivalent for each 750 kW of engine power output or part thereof.
+One portable 6 kg dry-powder extinguisher may be provided as an alternative. - 6.4.1.3 Machinery spaces containing internal combustion engines of total output not less than 750 kW, shall be equipped with: - .1 one of the fixed fire-extinguishing systems mentioned in 6.4.1.1.1; - .2 one approved type mobile foam extinguisher of capacity 45 l or equivalent1) in each machinery space and one approved portable foam extinguisher or equivalent for each 750 kW of engine power output or part thereof.
 The total number of portable extinguishers so supplied should be not less than two and need not exceed six, for one compartment.

-6.4.1.4 Additional, efficient fire-extinguishing arrangements shall be provided in machinery spaces not fitted with fixed fire-extinguishing installations containing steam turbines which are separated from boiler rooms by watertight bulkheads.

-6.4.1.5 Where a fire hazard exists in any machinery space for which no specific provisions for fire-extinguishing appliances are prescribed in the above paragraphs, there should be provided in that space a number of approved portable fire extinguishers or other efficient means of fire extinction.

-6.4.1.6 Machinery spaces of category A and, where deemed necessary, other machinery spaces shall be provided with arrangements permitting the release of smoke, in the event of fire.

-&lt;sup>18 Mobile 25 kg dry powder extinguisher or mobile 20 kg CO2 extinguisher are considered equivalent.
+Mobile 25 kg dry powder extinguisher or mobile 20 kg CO2 extinguisher are considered equivalent.